-- Only designated persons shall conduct fueling operations. - In case of spillage, filler caps shall be replaced and spillage disposed of before engines are started. - Engines shall be stopped and operators shall not be on board the equipment during refueling operations. - Smoking and open flames shall be prohibited in areas used for fueling, fuel storage or enclosed storage of equipment containing fuel. - Equipment shall be refueled only at designated locations. - Liquid fuels not handled by pump shall be handled and transported only in portable containers or equivalent means designed for that purpose.
+- Only designated persons shall conduct fueling operations. - In case of spillage, filler caps shall be replaced and spillage disposed of before engines are started. - Equipment engine(s) shall be stopped during refueling operations.
+Generator cooling and refueling intervals shall be coordinated with field project participants to minimize interruption; if continuous power is needed, multiple generators and/ or battery backup should be provisioned. - Smoking and open flames shall be prohibited in areas used for fueling, fuel storage or enclosed storage of equipment containing fuel. - Equipment shall be refueled only at designated locations. - Liquid fuels not handled by pump shall be handled and transported only in portable containers or equivalent means designed for that purpose.
 Portable containers shall be UL-approved metal or plastic, have tight closures with screw or spring covers and shall be equipped with spouts or other means to allow pouring without spilling.
-Leaking containers shall not be used. - When filling portable fuel containers, remove from vehicle or truck bed and place on flat, level ground to prevent buildup of static electricity. - Flammable liquids may be dispensed in the open from a tank or from other vehicles equipped for delivering fuel to another vehicle only if:
+Leaking containers shall not be used. - When filling portable fuel containers, remove from vehicle or truck bed and place on flat, level ground to prevent buildup of static electricity. - Flammable liquids may be dispensed in the open from a tank or from other vehicles equipped for delivering fuel to another vehicle only if: - 1.
+Dispensing hoses do not exceed 50 feet (15.24 m) in length; and - 2.
+Any powered dispensing nozzles used are of the automatic-closing type.

-- 1. Dispensing hoses do not exceed 50 feet (15.24 m) in length; and - 2.
-Any powered dispensing nozzles used are of the automatic-closing type. - Liquid fuel dispensing devices shall be provided with an easily accessible and clearly identified shut-off device, such as a switch or circuit breaker, to shut off the power in an emergency.
+• Liquid fuel dispensing devices shall be provided with an easily accessible and clearly identified shut-off device, such as a switch or circuit breaker, to shut off the power in an emergency.